-For further information, please check the University SEES Student Lifecycle webpage at https://www.strath.ac.uk/professionalservices/exams/.
+For further information, please check the University SEES Student Lifecycle Exams webpage at.

 NOTE: during the semester 2 exam period, level 4 and 5 modules are normally scheduled to take place early in the diet (though students must always be available throughout the full duration of all formal examination diets).